Links to bible study, personal development and parenting resources

 For the first time, Minnesota youth who engage in prostitution are viewed as victims and survivors, not criminals.
 They will be treated with dignity and respect, and directed to supportive services, and shelter and housing that meet their needs and recognize their right to make their own choices.

-No Wrong Door is a comprehensive, multidisciplinary, and multi-state agency approach in MN through the Safe Harbor Law.
+No Wrong Door is a comprehensive, multidisciplinary, and multi-state agency approach in MN through Safe Harbor.
 It ensures communities across Minnesota have the knowledge, skills and resources to effectively identify sexually exploited and at-risk youth.
-Youth are provided with victim-centered trauma-informed services and safe housing.
+Youth receive victim-centered trauma-informed services and safe housing.

 Minnesota law defines a sexually exploited youth as a person under the age of 18 who may be subject to sexual exploitation because they engaged, agreed to engage, or were forced into sexual conduct in return for a fee, food, clothing, or a place to stay.
 A youth can also be sexually exploited if he or she has engaged in exotic dancing, been filmed doing sexual acts, traded sex for drugs, or has been found guilty of engaging in prostitution or prostitution-related crimes.